 Revolt is eyeing a double-digit market share in the first few years of its operations across the two-wheeler segment.
 In the electric vehicle space, the company has limited competition from players like itself including the likes of Tork Motorcycles, Ather Energy, Twenty-Two Motors, Okinawa and more.
 With the electric mobility space growing rapidly, Revolt will certainly have the first player advantage for electric motorcycles.

 Revolt India offers a total of 2 bikes.
 The list of Revolt bike models in the country comprises 2 commuter bikes.
 Some of the popular Revolt bikes in India include Revolt RV400, Revolt RV300.
-As of May 2020, Revolt has a total of 6 dealerships spread across 5 cities in India.Check Revolt price in India and also know Revolt on road price, read Revolt bike reviews, watch videos, compare Revolt bikes online with bikes from other manufacturers and get news alerts from CarandBike.com
+As of July 2020, Revolt has a total of 6 dealerships spread across 5 cities in India.Check Revolt price in India and also know Revolt on road price, read Revolt bike reviews, watch videos, compare Revolt bikes online with bikes from other manufacturers and get news alerts from carandbike.com

 2020 Revolt Bike Price List in India